willemgeest/BeerCooler/README.md

 ## How does it work?

+All code is written in Python.
+I've used PyTorch for creating and adjusting the Neural Networks for the object detection, image classification and the GradCAM (heatmaps).
+To visualise this in an app, I've used Streamlit, which is a fantastic way to create apps with just a few lines of Python code.

-I want to highlight a few elements; the detection of the beer bottle, the classification of the beer brand and how to train your own beer classification model?
+I want to highlight a few elements; the detection of the beer bottle, the classification of the beer brand, Streamlit and how to train your own beer classification model?

 ### Beer detection

+For the detection of beer bottles, I've used a pretrained Faster-RCNN Deep Learning network, which is trained to detect almost 80 different objects (including bottles).
+Because this was already available, I just reused it to get started very quickly.
+Check out [this](https://debuggercafe.com/faster-rcnn-object-detection-with-pytorch/) link for more background info about the model.

 ### Beer classification

+### Streamlit

 ### How to train your own model?